-We studied the effects of viewing François Morellet's Triple X Neonly (2012) on postural control and subjective appreciation.
-Triple X consists of 6 neon tubes arranged in a corner into a triple X pattern.
-Twenty-one participants were asked to view it with only one eye open (monocularly) and with both eyes open (binocularly).
-Their average forward-backward (anteroposterior) body sway root mean square (rms) velocity was significantly greater viewing it monocularly than binocularly.
-There were also large differences between subjects during monocular viewing for three of the six measured postural parameters (rms side-to-side (mediolateral) velocity, rms side-to-side displace-ment, and rms normalized area of the movement of the locus of centre of gravity).
-The participants showed very diverse subjective reactions to the artwork, yet their comments mainly concerned its apparent movement and depth.
-We conclude that binocular viewing allows the viewer more easily to appreciate the proximity of the central X, thus requiring less energy to keep the body stable.
-This study confirms the artist's success in involving viewers actively in their aesthetic experience: through their eye and body movements, the work engages them to actively contribute to the work itself.
+The authors study the effects of viewing François Morellet’s Triple X Neonly (2012) on postural control and subjective appreciation.
+Participants were asked to view monocularly and binocularly.
+Their average forward-backward (anteroposterior) body sway root mean square (rms) velocity was significantly greater viewing it monocularly.
+Participants showed diverse reactions to the artwork, yet comments mainly concerned apparent movement and depth.
+The authors conclude that binocular viewing facilitates viewer appreciation of the proximity of the central X, thus requiring less energy to keep the body stable.
+This study confirms the artist’s success in involving viewers actively in their aesthetic experience through their eye and body movements.